tvhong/d2l-en/chapter_introduction/index.md

 We could create a reinforcement learning agent with one action corresponding to each class.
-We could then create an environment which gave a reward that was exactly equal to the loss function from the original supervised learning problem.
+We could then create an environment which gave a reward that was equal to the negative of the loss function from the original supervised learning problem.

 Further, reinforcement learning